Tuesday, June 30, 2009

 supreme power and authority, and shews his great faith and earnestness, falling on

 his knees, as St. Luke relates it.
 (St. John Chrysostom, hom. xxvi.)
+Our prayer

 should be such with great faith and confidence, qualified with profound humility, and